Stocks tumble on new coronavirus variant fear

 - Summary

-Authorities around the world reacted with alarm on Friday to the coronavirus variant found in South Africa, with the European Union and Britain among those tightening border controls as researchers sought to establish if the mutation was vaccine-resistant. read more
+Authorities worldwide reacted with alarm on Friday to the coronavirus variant found in South Africa, with the European Union and Britain among those tightening border controls as researchers sought to establish if it was vaccine-resistant. read more

+Register now for FREE unlimited access to reuters.com

 Cruise operators Carnival Corp (CCL.N), Royal Caribbean Cruises (RCL.N) and Norwegian Cruise Line each plunged more than 10%, while shares in United Airlines (UAL.O), Delta Air Lines (DAL.N) and American Airlines (AAL.O) also tumbled.
-The NYSE Arca Airline index (.XAL) saw its biggest one-day percentage decline in over a year.
+The NYSE Arca Airline index (.XAL) fell 6.45% in its biggest one-day percentage decline since September 2020.

-Register now for FREE unlimited access to reuters.com

-Retailers fell as Black Friday, the start of the holiday shopping season, kicked off as the new variant fueled concerns about low store traffic and inventory issues. read more
+Retailers dropped 2.04% as Black Friday kicked off the holiday shopping season with worries that the new variant would depress store traffic and curb supply. read more

-Selling was broad, with big declines in all 11 major S&P sectors except healthcare (.SPXHC), which fell slightly thanks to strong gains in COVID-19 vaccine makers Pfizer Inc (PFE.N) and Moderna Inc (MRNA.O).
+Selling was broad, with big declines of more than 1% in all 11 major S&P sectors except healthcare (.SPXHC), which fell just 0.45% thanks to COVID-19 vaccine makers Pfizer Inc (PFE.N) rising 6.11% to close at a record high of $54, and Moderna Inc (MRNA.O)jumping 20.57%.

-"It is déjà vu all over again for like the eighth time," said Keith Buchanan, senior portfolio manager at Global Investments in Atlanta.
+"It is déjà vu all over again for like the eighth time," said Keith Buchanan, senior portfolio manager at Globalt Investments in Atlanta.

 "What we understand about this variant could accelerate over the weekend, if there is more concerning news than good news, a lot of people don't want to be holding risk assets on Monday morning, or are afraid of what that could look like Monday morning."